aMahdaoui/React-php-Mysql-web-apps/README.md

 # React-php-Mysql-web-apps
-This project is created to implement a web application using React-php-Mysql which is respond to the following web coding challenge : https://github.com/hiddenfounders/web-coding-challenge
+This project is created to implement a web application using React-php-Mysql

 ## Get Started